 - Infections: Burns create an entry point for bacteria, increasing the risk of localized or systemic infections.

-- Scarring: Burns, especially second and third-degree burns, can cause significant scarring, affecting both appearance and mobility.
+- Scarring: Burns, especially second and third-degree burns, causes significant scarring, affecting both appearance and mobility.

-- Contractures: Scar tissue can cause the skin to tighten, limiting the movement of joints and impairing functionality.
+- Contractures: Scar tissue causes the skin to tighten, limiting the movement of joints and impairing functionality.

-- Loss of Function: Burns over joints or muscles can lead to loss of function if not properly treated, affecting mobility and daily activities.
+- Loss of Function: Burns over joints or muscles leads to loss of function if not properly treated, affecting mobility and daily activities.

-- Psychological Impact: Severe burns can cause emotional distress, leading to anxiety, depression, or post-traumatic stress disorder (PTSD).
+- Psychological Impact: Severe burns causes emotional distress, leading to anxiety, depression, or post-traumatic stress disorder (PTSD).

 Can burns cause permanent scarring or disfigurement?

-Yes, burns, particularly second and third-degree burns, can result in permanent scarring and disfigurement.
+Yes, burns, particularly second and third-degree burns, results in permanent scarring and disfigurement.
 The extent depends on the severity of the burn and how well it's treated.
-Proper wound care, medical interventions, and rehabilitation therapies can minimize scarring, but the complete elimination of scars is challenging.
+Proper wound care, medical interventions, and rehabilitation therapies minimizses scarring, but the complete elimination of scars is challenging.

 How can individuals identify and reduce their risk of sunburn?

 To identify and reduce the risk of sunburn, you should be aware of the signs and symptoms including red, tender skin that is warm to the touch, swelling, and, in severe cases, blistering.
-To reduce the risk of sunburn, people can:
+To reduce the risk of sunburn:

 - Wear protective clothing like hats, sunglasses, and long-sleeved shirts.